GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - There may be a few more clusters, to fix misspellings, typos, capitalisation, hyphens, etc.
 - How many choices are now shown in the facet?
 Depending on your merges, there may be 13 choices remaining.
 - Close the facet.{% endcapture %} {% include card.md header="Activity – fixing errors via Clustering" text=text %}
 {% capture alert %}*Note:* Some merges are not necessary.
 Nearest neighbour with a radius of 2.0 with find *Struck by external load* with *Struck by internal load*.
-These are valid variables, there is no need to merge these.
+These are valid values, there is no need to merge these.
 {% endcapture %}
 {% include alert.md text=alert color="warning" %}